-Prior to this offering, there has been no market for our common stock or Warrants, and a liquid trading market for our common stock and/or Warrants may not develop or be sustained after this offering.
+Prior to this offering, there has been no market for our common stock, and a liquid trading market for our common stock may not develop or be sustained after this offering.
 Future sales of substantial amounts of our common stock in the public market, or the perception that such sales could occur, could adversely affect market prices prevailing from time to time and could impair our ability to raise capital through the sale of our equity securities.
 Furthermore, because only a limited number of shares will be available for sale shortly after this offering due to existing contractual and legal restrictions on resale as described below, there may be sales of substantial amounts of our common stock in the public market after the restrictions lapse.
 This may adversely affect the prevailing market prices for our shares of common stock, and our ability to raise equity capital in the future.
-Although we have applied to have our common stock and Warrants approved for listing on the Nasdaq Capital Market under the symbol "CING" and "CINGW," respectively, we cannot assure you that there will be an active public market for our common stock or Warrants.
+Although we have applied to have our common stock approved for listing on the Nasdaq Capital Market under the symbol "CING," we cannot assure you that there will be an active public market for our common stock.

-Based on the number of shares outstanding as of the date of this prospectus, upon completion of this offering, 11,309,412 shares of common stock will be outstanding, or 11,934,411 if the over-allotment option is exercised in full, assuming no exercise of any Warrants sold in this offering.
-Of the shares to be outstanding immediately after the completion of this offering, the 4,166,666 shares of common stock sold in this offering will be freely tradable without restriction under the Securities Act unless purchased by our "affiliates," as that term is defined in Rule 144 under the Securities Act.
+Based on the number of shares outstanding as of the date of this prospectus, upon completion of this offering, 20,448,044 shares of common stock will be outstanding, or 21,129,862 if the over-allotment option is exercised in full.
+Of the shares to be outstanding immediately after the completion of this offering, the 4,444,444 shares of common stock sold in this offering will be freely tradable without restriction under the Securities Act unless purchased by our "affiliates," as that term is defined in Rule 144 under the Securities Act.